ROCm/rocm-docs/docs/components/profiling-tools-overview.rst

 For guidance on when to use ``rocprofiler-systems``, see :ref:`When to choose ROCm Systems Profiler <selection-rocprofiler-systems>`.
 For an overview, see
-:doc:`What is ROCm Systems Profiler? <rocprofiler-systems:what-is-rocprof-sys>`.
+`What is ROCm Systems Profiler? <https://rocm.docs.amd.com/projects/rocprofiler-systems/en/develop/what-is-rocprof-sys.html>`__.

 Two instrumentation modes are available: